 We're keen to welcome anyone who knows and likes the game, and can find friendly opponents, or serious competition, for players of most standards.
 We meet at The

-for a month or so; after that it's £10 a year.
+The Red Lion at Brimington near Chesterfield every Thursday 7.30pm onwards from September to May.
+Try us free for a month or so; after that it’s £10 a year.

 If you're already a member of another club you're very welcome to stop by for a friendly game.
 No charge, glad to see you and no attempt to poach you from your regular team for the Chesterfield crowd!
 Before coming - maybe check the fixtures to be sure there's not a big match on, especially if you fancy a friendly against specifically our A or B team players.
 Any help drinking the beer/lemonade and so keeping the landlord happy would be especially welcome.
 This can also be done by non-players, so I'm told.

 How good do I have to be to join?

 "Anyone who knows and likes the game".
 We don't teach the moves, but we're not all strong players by any means.
 Friendly advice given to anyone who wants to improve.

 How do I get on the team?

 B team's a friendly outfit and anyone gets a shot.
 Once we have enough players, maybe we'll go for a C team.
 Chesterfield A is by competition: the boards are offered initially in order of grading, or, until you get a grading, by playing the existing people and wiping one or other of us out.
 Plenty in Sheffield and Derbyshire will tell you that's none too hard.

 Of course, on any club night when there's a match there's also the chance for friendly social chess for those not playing in the match.
 This is also the best chance for the stronger players to offer a bit of informal teaching.